Missouri · Off-grid & homestead potential

 St. Louis City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Missouri Department of Health and Senior Services.
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in St. Louis City costs about $184k, based on the latest county data.
+Land in St. Louis City runs about $10,928 per acre, based on the latest county data.

 St. Louis City gets about 41.8" of rain a year, with severe drought in roughly 3.2% of years.